Frequently Asked Questions

 How much does a willow coffin cost?

-Our handmade, bespoke willow coffins are usually between £820 and £850.*
+Our handmade, bespoke willow coffins start at around £850.

-* Each coffin is made to order, therefore the price can vary depending on materials chosen, shape and size of the coffin.
+Each coffin is made to order and as such, the price can vary depending on the design (shape and willow varieties) and size of the coffin.

 Why do they cost more than a willow coffin I can buy on the internet?